WebTender/kuma-waybar/README.md

 # Now you can run the binary
 kuma-waybar --help
 ```
-Tip: For security you can review the [install.sh](install.sh) script before running it.
+Tip: For security you can review the [install make script](./Makefile) before running it.

 ## Configuration